bobhulsy/pythonchallenge/README.md

+GitHub Copilot: Sure, here's an example of what the README files for `pybank.ipynb` and `pypoll.ipynb` could look like:

+## Pybank

+The `pybank.ipynb` notebook contains Python code that reads in financial data from a CSV file, performs financial analysis, and writes the results to a text file.
+The notebook uses the `csv` module to read in the `budget_data.csv` file, which contains financial data for a company over a period of several years.

-The code reads in a file called `budget_data.csv` that contains financial data.
-It then calculates various financial metrics, such as the total number of months, the total profit/loss, the average change in profit/loss, and the greatest increase and decrease in profits.
-Finally, it writes the results to a file called `financial_analysis.txt`.
+The notebook calculates various financial metrics, such as the total number of months, the total profit/loss, the average change in profit/loss, and the greatest increase and decrease in profits.
+It then formats the results as a string and writes them to a file called `financial_analysis.txt`.

-The code uses the `csv` module to read in the `budget_data.csv` file.
-It then loops over each row in the file, incrementing the total number of months and adding the profit/loss to the total.
+The notebook is organized into several sections, each of which performs a specific task.
+The first section reads in the financial data from the CSV file and initializes variables to hold the financial metrics.
+The second section loops over each row in the CSV file, incrementing the total number of months and adding the profit/loss to the total.
 It also calculates the change in profit/loss since the previous month and adds it to a list of changes.
-It checks if this is the greatest increase or decrease in profit/loss and stores the date and amount if it is.
+The third section checks if the current change in profit/loss is the greatest increase or decrease in profit/loss and stores the date and amount if it is.
+The final section formats the financial analysis results as a string and writes them to a file.

-After looping over all the rows, the code calculates the average change in profit/loss and writes the results to the `financial_analysis.txt` file.
-The file contains the financial analysis results formatted as a string, including the total number of months, the total profit/loss, the average change in profit/loss, and the greatest increase and decrease in profits.

-Overall, the code is a simple example of how Python can be used to analyze financial data and generate reports.
-It uses basic programming concepts like loops, conditional statements, and file I/O to perform the analysis and write the results to a file.

-PyPoll
-This code analyzes election data from a CSV file called `election_data.csv`.
-It reads in the file using the `csv` library and skips the header row.
-It then loops through each row of data and counts the total number of votes cast, as well as the number of votes each candidate received.
+## Pypoll

+The `pypoll.ipynb` notebook contains Python code that reads in election data from a CSV file, performs election analysis, and writes the results to a text file.
+The notebook uses the `csv` module to read in the `election_data.csv` file, which contains data on the votes cast in an election.

-After counting the votes, the code calculates the percentage of votes each candidate won and finds the winner of the election.
-It formats the results as a string and prints them to the terminal.
-It also writes the results to a file called `election_results.txt`.
+The notebook calculates various election metrics, such as the total number of votes, the percentage of votes each candidate received, and the winner of the election.
+It then formats the results as a string and writes them to a file called `election_analysis.txt`.

-Overall, this code is an important part of the election analysis script, as it reads in the data, calculates the number of votes each candidate received, and formats the results for output.
+The notebook is organized into several sections, each of which performs a specific task.
+The first section reads in the election data from the CSV file and initializes variables to hold the election metrics.
+The second section loops over each row in the CSV file, incrementing the total number of votes and adding the vote to the candidate's vote count.
+The third section calculates the percentage of votes each candidate received and adds it to the candidates dictionary.
+It also checks if the current candidate has more votes than the current winner.
+The final section formats the election analysis results as a string and writes them to a file.